Note: This section applies only to the Adult Waiver and Children's Support Waiver.

 The Adult Home-Based Support Services (HBS) option provides participant direction opportunities for participants who live in their families' homes or in homes the participants own or lease.
 The Children's Support Waiver supports participants in their families' homes.

 All participants receive assistance in directing service delivery options from independent Individual Service and Support Advocates (ISSAs).
-Participants also receive assistance in paying domestic employees and certain service providers from a Fiscal Employer Agent.
+Participants also receive assistance in paying domestic employees from a Fiscal Employer Agent.

 Upon initiation of self-directed services, the Service Facilitator provides to the participant or guardian a manual that includes guidelines for selecting personal support workers, financial management services information, rights and responsibilities, and other Waiver requirements.
 The Service Facilitator and the ISSA assist the participant and guardian to understand the service options available under the Waiver, and review the information with participants at least annually as part of the service planning process.

-If an investigation determines that the participant, participant's guardian, if one has been appointed, or participant's family committed fraud regarding self-directed program funds, the participant or family may be involuntarily restricted from self-directed services by the Division.
+If an investigation determines that the participant, participant's guardian, or participant's family committed fraud regarding self-directed program funds, the participant or family may be involuntarily restricted from self-directed services by the Division.
 This determination by the Division is subject to appeal to the Medicaid Agency.
 The outcome of the appeal process is final.
 In this event, agency-based services are made available and documented in the service plan.

 Please refer to Section III, Self-Directed Service Options, for additional information on Home-Based Support Services.

-Upon being authorized for self-directed services, the participant, and family or guardian are informed in writing by the Division and in person by the ISSA about the overall cost limit, self-directed opportunities, and budget amount authority.
+Upon being authorized for self-directed services, the participant, and family or guardian are informed in writing by the Division and in person by the ISSA about the overall cost limit, self-directed opportunities, including budget amount authority and employer authority.
 Once services have begun, the Division, the Service Facilitator and the ISSA keep the participant and guardian informed of any adjustments to the overall amount.

-- The monthly maximum budget for the Children's Support Waiver and Home-Based Support Services (HBS) is based on the service plan, but may not exceed the overall Waiver monthly cost limit.
+- The monthly maximum budget for the Children's Support Waiver and Home-Based Support Services (HBS) option in the Adult Waiver is based on the service plan, but may not exceed the overall Waiver monthly and annual cost limit.

 - For the Children's Support Waiver and for adults in HBS who are still in school, the monthly maximum is two times the Supplemental Security Income (SSI) amount.